aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/nighttime/bedtime-shema/gnomes-of-the-night-by-hayyim-nahman-bialik-ca-1894.html.md

 <body>
 Title: גַּמָּדֵי לָיִל | Gnomes of the Night, a poem by Ḥayyim Naḥman Bialik (ca. 1894)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=23294">http://opensiddur.org/?p=23294</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23294">http://opensiddur.org/?p=23294</a>
 <p />
 <hr />